16 April . 2016

 10 Fun Facts About Mount Rainier

-Native American tribes referred to the mountain as Tahol, which means “mother of waters”, Tacoma which means “place where the water begins”, or Tahoma, which means “snowy peak”.
+Native American tribes referred to the mountain as Talol, which means “mother of waters”, Tacoma which means “place where the water begins”, or Tahoma, which means “snowy peak”.

 Explorer George Vancouver renamed the mountain in honor of his friend, Rear Admiral Peter Rainier.
-Since the official return of Alaska’s Mount McKinley to its original name (Denali) in 2015, a similar debate over Mt.
-Rainier has taken place, with talk about returning to its original name.
+Since the official return of Alaska’s Mount McKinley to its original name (Denali) in 2015, a similar debate over Mount Rainier has taken place, with talk about returning to its original name—but what's that you ask?
+Click to find out.

 Prior to Super Bowl XLVIII, the Washington State Senate passed a resolution, temporarily renaming the mountain Mount Seattle Seahawks until midnight after the Super Bowl on Monday, February 3, 2014.